ganemone/smart-njala-prototype/README.md

     and then restarting the web server.
 For example, on a Debian or Ubuntu system you would do the following using `sudo`:

-        > Edit the smart-njala-proto.conf file in the `installation` directory to set an appropriate ServerName and DocumentRoot.
+        > Copy `smart-njala-proto.conf` to `/etc/apache2/sites-available`.
-        Copy smart-njala-proto.conf to /etc/apache2/sites-available.
+        Edit the `smart-njala-proto.conf` copy in the `sites-available` directory to set an appropriate ServerAdmin, ServerName and DocumentRoot.
-        Enable the site:  a2ensite smart-njala-proto.
+        Enable the site:  `a2ensite smart-njala-proto`.
-        Restart the apache server (e.g., service apache2 reload).
+        Restart the apache server (e.g., `service apache2 reload`).

 1. Set up the `njala_proto` database:  (The instructions below are for setting up a demo or development environment; to set up a production